List of BBC test cards: Test Card H

 Test Card H was designed as a line up chart for cameras in-studio, possibly to test chroma specifications as well as resolution and bandwidth.
 The "H" designation was solely used for this chart, and was therefore never allocated to a Test Card used for broadcasting; following this, the letter "I" was also passed over as a Test Card letter, having been considered too similar to the number "1", therefore leading to Test Card J being the next in the series.

 Test Card J

 Test Card J is an enhanced revision of Test Card F, first broadcast in November 1999.

 Test Card W

-Test Card W is a widescreen update of Test Card F, first broadcast on 6 November 1998 as part of a joke on Have I Got News For You to censor then-host Angus Deayton about discussing Peter Mandelson's life.
-This test card was designed for the 16:9 (widescreen) ratio.
+Test Card W is an updated 16:9 (1.78:1) widescreen version of Test Card F. A predecessor card, without an identifying letter, first appeared in March 1998 as part of digital tests on the Astra 1D satellite, and was notably broadcast to the public on 6 November 1998 as part of a joke on Have I Got News For You to censor then-host Angus Deayton about discussing Peter Mandelson's life.
+Test Card W first appeared in November 1999 alongside Test Card J, with which it bears some similarities.
+Both aforementioned test cards were designed for the 16:9 (widescreen) ratio.